datanav/docs/DTLReferenceGuide.rst

        |   %M - minute
        |   %p - either am or pm according to the given time value
        |   %S - second
-       |   %f - Microsecond as a decimal number, zero-padded on the left
+       |   %f - microsecond as a decimal number, zero-padded on the left
        |   %y - year without a century (range 00 to 99)
        |   %Y - year including the century
        |   %% - a literal % character